nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: Similar to previous.
     1. Test case: `fav 1 o/jskdnks` \
        Expected: Invalid option error details shown in the status message.

+2. Favourite a contact while a found list is being shown
+    1. Prerequisites: Multiple contacts in the list sharing a keyword.
+       Find contacts related to keyword using the `find` command.
+    1. Test case: `fav 2` \
+       Expected: Second contact in the list is favourited.
+       Details of favourited contact is shown in status message.
+       The star next to the second contact's name becomes filled.
+    1. Test case: `fav 1 o/remove` \
+       Expected: First contact in the list is unfavourited.
+       Details of unfavourited contact is shown in status message.
+       The star next to the first contact's name becomes empty.

 ### Testing Appointment Book Features